GLOBAL MARKETS-World stock index rises after euro zone data; gold climbs

 In the bond markets, U.S. Treasury debt yields edged higher after losses in the previous session.

-Benchmark 10-year Treasuries were down 3/32 in price to yield 2.74 percent, up from 2.73 percent late on Thursday.
-Yields rose for a second straight week.
+Benchmark 10-year Treasuries were down 3/32 in price, putting the yield up at 2.74 percent.
+Yields were on pace to rise for a second straight week.

-Helping to lift yields this week was THE U.S. Congress's approval of an increase in the debt limit and comments from Federal Reserve Chair Janet Yellen, in her first public remarks since taking the Fed's helm, maintaining the central bank's commitment to gradually withdraw its stimulus.
+U.S. bond yields rallied this week after the U.S. Congress approved an increase in the debt limit and Federal Reserve Chair Janet Yellen, in her first public comments since taking the Fed's helm, maintained the central bank's commitment to gradually withdraw its stimulus.

-But the uptrend could unravel as the recent run of weaker-than-expected economic data has raised doubts about the stability of the U.S. recovery.

-"We have been having this kind of drum beat of slightly weaker data, and what this is doing is that it's starting to convince some parts of the market that the recovery is not as solid as the Fed would like us to believe," said Aaron Kohli, interest rate strategist at BNP Paribas in New York.
+In the energy market, U.S. crude slipped 5 cents to settle at $100.30 after the disappointing U.S. manufacturing data.

 DUBAI, March 18 Saudi Arabia's King Salman, who was on an official tour in Asia, has left China to head back to his kingdom, the state news agency SPA reported on Saturday.